One Year Old, Two Feet Tall and Already Working.

 A close-up of the trees soft, airy beard.

-A threshold is a sculpture
+A threshold is a sculpture.

 Carbon By The Yard - Lawndale 2021

-The two fringe trees at Sequel's entrance work the same way.
-They mark the passage from the manicured urban world outside into the living, breathing, intentionally ecological world within the sculpture.
+The two fringe trees at Sequel’s entrance work the same way.
+They mark the passage from the manicured urban world outside into the living, breathing, intentionally ecological world within.
 They are the frame.
 They are also the argument — that two feet of native species, one year old, already threading itself into the insect food web, is doing more ecological work than turf and non-natives could do in a decade.

 They are a year old.
 In twenty years they will be twenty feet tall — cascading white each April, fruiting each September, hosting moths, sheltering songbirds, holding the ground.
 Sequel will have grown up around them.
-That is the whole conversation.

 The Tyranny of Tidy